mydea/dev-cards/CARD_IMAGE_SPECIFICATIONS.md

-# Card Image Specifications for dev-cards
+# Card Image Specifications for Draw It, Play It, Ship It

 Create images following the following specification.
 The images are for a card game.
 The art style should be consistent.